Documentation Index

 Creating Traces

 Traces are automatically generated when using Orq.ai Deployments.
-You can also create custom traces for your application code using framework instrumentation or the Orq.ai SDK.Framework Instrumentation
+Create custom traces for application code using framework instrumentation or the Orq.ai SDK.Framework Instrumentation

 For popular AI frameworks and libraries, use automatic instrumentation with OpenTelemetry:Framework Integrations